Hezbollah to hit new areas in Israel if civilians targeted, Nasrallah says

 Five civilians, all Syrians and including three children, were killed in Israeli strikes in Lebanon on Tuesday and at least three Lebanese civilians were killed the day before, according to state media and security sources.

-Israel has said it is striking Hezbollah fighters and infrastructure in Lebanon and does not target civilians.
+Israel has said it is striking Hezbollah militants and infrastructure in Lebanon and does not target civilians.

 "Continuing to target civilians will push the Resistance to launch missiles at settlements that were not previously targeted," Nasrallah said, in comments made during a televised address to mark the Shi'ite holy day Ashura.